vektorprogrammet/vektor-frontend/README.md

   - `build/`: Build artifacts for deploying the app to servers
   - `public/`: Assets requiring no processing, clients download these files as is.
   - `src/`: All source code for the web app
+    - `__tests__/`: End-to-end tests for full pages or user stories
     - `components/`: Common components used in multiple pages.
 Encapsulates features into singular units.
       - `ui`: Primitives acting as the foundational building blocks for composing larger features or sections, for example common layout components like headers, footers and sidebars, or features like a login modal.
 Most primitives originates from shadcn/ui and might be manually tweaked to our preferences.
     - `hooks/`: Common React hooks reused in multiple pages
     - `lib/`: Common code reused in multiple pages
-    - `pages/`: Page components rendered by our router.
-This includes common layouts and should try to reflect either the routing or grouping of responsibilities as close as possible.
-If the component uses router apis, then it should most likely lie here.
-      - `__tests__/`: End-to-end tests for full pages or user stories
+    - `routes/`: React Router route modules with filenames following the flat route config <https://reactrouter.com/how-to/file-route-conventions>
     - `index.css`: Style variables accessable throughout the whole app.
 Mainly configuration of Tailwind and CSS variables.
     - `root.tsx`: Root HTML rendered for ALL pages.
 Contains global metadata, styles and providers.
-    - `routes.ts`: Routing declared through the React Router routes API.
+    - `routes.ts`: React Router configuration.
 Check out the [docs](https://reactrouter.com/start/framework/routing) for an in-depth explanation of the API.